-If you are a victim of stalking or of a sexual assault crime that is not a domestic violence crime, you have the right to file a petition in court requesting a protective order that may include any of the following provisions:
+If you are a victim of stalking or sexual assault that is not a domestic violence crime, you have the right to file a petition in court requesting a protective order that may include any of the following provisions:

-- 1. Prohibit your abuser or stalker from threatening to commit or committing stalking or sexual assault. - Prohibit your abuser or stalker from telephoning, contacting, or otherwise communicating directly or indirectly, with you or a designated household member of yours (such as your child or spouse) specifically named by the court.
+- 1. Prohibit your abuser or stalker from threatening to commit or committing stalking or sexual assault. - 2.
+Prohibit your abuser or stalker from telephoning, contacting, or otherwise communicating directly or indirectly, with you or a designated household member of yours (such as your child or spouse) specifically named by the court.